alexander-mcdowell/alexander-mcdowell.github.io/_posts/2022-09-11-lenstras-method.md

 <br>

 ## Part 2 — In Search of a Solution
 In 1974, a British mathematician named John Pollard published a factoring algorithm known as $$p-1$$.
 The power of this method comes from how it substantially reduces the total number of “misses” we consider.
 Proving this method relies on some algebra that may seem counterintuitive at first or like some sort of mathematical trickery — at least, it seemed that way to me at first.
-It is my hope that by the end of the proof it will be clear that every step was done for an important reason.
+It is my hope that, by the end of the proof, it will be clear that every step was done for an important reason.

 The proof of $$p-1$$ is done by means of a theorem known as **Fermat’s Little Theorem**, not to be confused with its older and more infamous brother: [Fermat’s Last Theorem](https://en.wikipedia.org/wiki/Fermat%27s_Last_Theorem).